MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service.md

 <a name="Exercise4"></a>
 ## Exercise 4: Create a Docker image and run it in a container

 Now comes the fun part: creating a Docker image and running it inside a container in Azure.
+If you haven't already installed the Docker client, refer to the instructions at the beginning of this lab to download and install the Docker client for your operating system.

 1. Open a terminal window (OS X or Linux) or a Command Prompt window (Windows) and navigate to the "resources" subdirectory of this lab.
 It contains the files that you will build into a container image.